Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Preventing Action Windup in Stochastic Policy Gradients

 \subsubsection{Approximately Solving for the KKT Conditions}

-We adopt a penalty function approach from constrained optimization \cite{bertsekas2016nonlinear, chong2008introduction} in which case the KKT conditions are approximately satisfied under stochastic gradient ascent optimization.
+We adopt a penalty function approach from constrained optimization \cite{bertsekas2016nonlinear} in which case the KKT conditions are approximately satisfied under stochastic gradient ascent optimization.
 The main idea is the inequality constraint (\ref{eq:Inequality}) is replaced with a positive penalty function which resembles the inequality, and penalty coefficients are adapted sequentially.
-In the surrogate objective function below, we introduce a penalty function of the form $P(\mu)=\max\left(\left|\mu\right|-1, 0\right)^2$,
+We modify the Lagrangian, introducing a penalty function of the form $P(\mu)=\max\left(\left|\mu\right|-1, 0\right)^2$ \updates{which is illustrated in Fig. \ref{fig:loss_function_penalty_term}},

-This penalty function has several desirable properties: it has continuous derivatives with respect to $\mu$ at $\mu=+/-1$, $P(\mu)>= 0$ for all $\mu$, and $P(\mu)=0$ if and only if $\mu\in[-1,1]$.
-Condition (\ref{eq:KKT complimentary}) is the so-called complimentary slackness condition, stating that $c_j^*$ must be zero whenever the inequality in (\ref{eq:Inequality}) is inactive.
+This penalty function has several desirable properties: it has continuous derivatives with respect to $\mu$ at $\mu=+/-1$, $P(\mu)\geq 0$ for all $\mu$, and $P(\mu)=0$ if and only if $\mu\in[-1,1]$. \updates{These properties of $P(\mu)$ increase the sensitivity of the empirical average $\hat\E_{h}\left[P(\mu_{j,\theta}(s_h))\right]$ to samples $\mu_{j,\theta}(s_h)$ whose magnitude are larger than 1.
+This is particularly useful in situations where most samples $\mu_{j,\theta}(s_h)$ are well within $[-1,1]$.} Condition (\ref{eq:KKT complimentary}) is the so-called complimentary slackness condition, stating that $c_j^*$ must be zero whenever the inequality in (\ref{eq:Inequality}) is inactive.
 We relax (\ref{eq:KKT complimentary}) as